tobykurien/Sparkler/README.md

 }
 ```

-The `JsonModelTransformer` class provides the database connection, and will automatically convert Model
+The `JsonTransformer` class provides the database connection, and will automatically convert Model
 objects (and lists) into JSON, as well as handle errors, etc.

 To configure the database, edit the `/config/database.yml` file.
 By default, Sparkler will use the embedded H2